Women’s and Men’s Pelvic Health

 Does Any of This Sound Familiar

-Leakage of urine when you cough, sneeze, laugh, exercise or lift
+Involuntary leakage of urine when you cough, sneeze, laugh, exercise or lift

 Difficulty fully emptying the bladder or bowel; straining or constipation